 Section A: History of the Symphony in Relation To This Work

-The term ‘symphony’ is commonly used to describe an extended work for orchestra, typically with highly developed ideas and some means of formal structure.
-The term has roots in Greek phrases syn and phōnē, meaning ‘together’ and ‘sounding’ respectively.
-The symphony, as developed by Franz Joseph Haydn, became a staple of orchestral music throughout in the late 1700’s through composers such as Mozart.
-Then, with the symphonies of Beethoven, the symphony became regarded as instrumental music’s highest and most exalted form throughout the nineteenth, and even twentieth centuries.
+The symphony, as developed by Franz Joseph Haydn, became a staple of orchestral music throughout in the late 1700s through composers such as Wolfgang Amadeus Mozart.
+Then, with Ludwig van Beethoven, the symphony became regarded as instrumental music’s highest and most exalted form throughout the nineteenth, and even twentieth centuries.

-Many composers of the early to mid-1800’s wrote symphonies, or symphonic works.
-Schubert, a contemporary of Beethoven, wrote several despite his general focus on works for voice.
-Schumann wrote four symphonies between 1840 and 1850, and many others would go on to write symphonies.
+Many composers of the early to mid-1800s wrote symphonies, or symphonic works.
+Franz Schubert, a contemporary of Beethoven, wrote several; Robert Schumann wrote four symphonies between 1840 and 1850, and many others would go on to write symphonies.
 Among these, however, Hector Berlioz stands out as unique.
-To his name, only four symphonies exist, but Symphony Fantastique (1829/38) was a work of orchestration genius, inspired by a narrative of his own design.
-This symphony has a unique narrative that drives the piece, and frequently makes use of extended technique to create imaginative soundscapes.
+To his name, only four symphonies exist, but Symphony Fantastique (1829/38) was a work of orchestrational genius, inspired by a narrative of his own design.
+This symphony makes frequent use of extended techniques to create imaginative soundscapes.
 These things, in combination with the harmonic language used throughout the work, create an incredibly different type of symphony than that which Beethoven or Schubert had written.

-By the end of the nineteenth century, many music critics across Europe were certain that Johannes Brahms would be the composer to take the mantle from Beethoven but, like many nineteenth century composers, he was struggling to master that which Beethoven had seemingly perfected, the symphony.
+By the end of the nineteenth century, many music critics across Europe were certain that Johannes Brahms would be the composer to take the mantle from Beethoven but, like many nineteenth-century composers, he was struggling to master that which Beethoven had seemingly perfected, the symphony.
 He would eventually write four symphonies, perhaps most impactful for the purposes of this document would be the first, written in 1876.
-Meanwhile, in Russia, composers such as Tchaikovsky and Rimsky-Korsakov were writing colorful symphonies with brilliant orchestrations.
+Meanwhile, in Russia, composers such as Pyotr Ilyich Tchaikovsky and Nikolai Rimsky-Korsakov were writing colorful symphonies with brilliant orchestrations.
 In America, the turn of the century would have John Knowles Paine attempting to carry forward the genre in an effort to imitate the perceived greatness of his European counterparts.
 Although his music would not be fully recognized for its full value until the centenary of his birth, Gustav Mahler is often considered to be the last great Austro-German composer of the symphonic tradition.

 From this point, several different streams of symphonic music permeate the music world with composers such as Igor Stravinsky leaning heavily into the narrative by adapting his ballet music into the symphonic medium.
 Others, such as Dimitri Shostakovich continued the Russian tradition of lush, colorful symphonic music while adding complex harmonic structures more typical of the twentieth century.
-We also have the Americans of the early and middle twentieth century such as Aaron Copeland who, like Stravinsky, adapted works for ballet into the symphonic medium as well as writing stand-alone works, frequently with a definitive ‘Americana’ sound.
+We also have the Americans of the early and middle twentieth century such as Aaron Copland who, like Stravinsky, adapted works for ballet into the symphonic medium as well as writing stand-alone works, frequently with a definitive “Americana” sound.